 Rules and Regulations

-The rules and regulations outlined on this site, the Hub, Undergraduate Student Handbook (PDF), and the Housing License are intended to establish reasonable limits within which the greatest number of residents can work effectively and live comfortably.
+The rules and regulations outlined on this site, the Hub, 2019-2020 Undergraduate Student Handbook (pdf), and the Housing License are intended to establish reasonable limits within which the greatest number of residents can work effectively and live comfortably.
 At the time you apply to live in Babson College housing, you agree to abide by all College rules and regulations and the terms of the License.
 The License is binding, and moving into campus housing constitutes a contractual agreement between the college and the student.